 TFTP receive buffer overflow

-tftp_receive_packet()) that recevives data from a TFTP server.
+tftp_receive_packet()) that receives data from a TFTP server.
 It calls

-Users chosing a smaller size than default should be rare as the primary use case for changing the size is to make it larger.
+Users choosing a smaller size than default should be rare as the primary use case for changing the size is to make it larger.

 It is rare for users to use TFTP across the Internet.
 It is most commonly used within local networks.

 The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2019-5436 to this issue.

 - Affected versions: libcurl 7.19.4 to and including 7.64.1

 - Not affected versions: libcurl < 7.19.4 and >= libcurl 7.65.0